-> You can find the local IRS office near you and all contact information by clicking on “IRS Office Locations” at the top of the page.
+You can find the local IRS office near you and all contact information by clicking on “IRS Office Locations”.
 Please note that appointment times may vary by tax issues and office locations.

-> In order to be prepared, bring the following to your appointment:
+In order to be prepared, bring the following to your appointment:

 - Taxpayer identification number, such as a Social Security number.